 As a Front End Developer I can craft HTML5, CSS 3, Flash, JS, Jquery and whatever other tools are needed to achieve rapid prototyping goals while also ensuring that the front end code is semantic, quick, responsive and pixel perfect before any testing or hand off to development.
 An advantage of being a developer is that I will ensure that the assets we create throughout the design process closely align to those needed by engineering, such as is the case with UML diagrams, where they are created as overlays on the current flows.
 Over the past few years, this has been my most valuable secondary skill as it has allowed me to prototype quickly, which would help us start validations immediately and have the added bonus of creating a bond with the development team by having them be an active contributor throughout the design process.

-Desktop, Web and mobile projects targeted at consumer and enterprise audiences.
+Desktop, responsive web and mobile projects targeted at consumer, developer, b2b and enterprise audiences.